AlexLaforge/jquery-rss-feeder/README.md

 ----------------------------------------------

+###Additional Info

+The included HTML file in this project is just an exmaple of what the RSS feed will look like after the ASP has imported and parced the RSS feed to HTML.
+I included it only because I helps when to see when styling the CSS and working with the JQuery code.
+However, the ASP is actually able to create the HTML on the fly from any RSS feed.

+I was using this code on the footer our company website.
+You are welcome to look at there for an example. www.internetbuilderconsulting.com

+Also, fyi, Feed Informer does not offer their own code for what I am doing and they do not offer ASP (vbScript) code.
+However, we (a friend Carol) worked with me to write the ASP code to convert the ASP.net script they offer to ASP and import the outputed HTML.
+I wrote all the rest of the code.

+Once you know your Widget ID, and you have set up the Widget Template, all you need is the Widget ID from Feed Informer to make the ASP code work.
+You do not need to use ANY their code, the code I am providing below is all you will need.

 The rest of the code is in this project including the JS, JQuery and CSS.
 Hopefully you can follow it fairly easy.